 Sooner or later, your revocable living trust will become irrevocable.
-Usually, it happens when you die: at that point neither you nor anyone else can change the trust terms.
+Usually, it happens when you die: at that point, neither you nor anyone else can change the trust terms.
 If you made yourself the original trustee to keep control of the trust assets, then control of the trust passes at your death to your designated successor trustee.
+But if something happens to your trustee, your living trust will hopefully specify what to do next.

 When you draw up the declaration of trust -- the paperwork that establishes your revocable trust -- you typically identify yourself as both grantor and trustee, and name the successor trustee.
 At your death, she takes over and carries out the instructions you wrote in the declaration.
 Typically, these direct her to distribute the trust assets to beneficiaries, or to manage them for children until they come of age.
 When she distributes the last assets, the trust dissolves.